davit-khachatryan1/helpmetrade/README.md

 1. **Configure Settings**
    - Click the settings gear icon in the header
-   - Enter your OpenAI API key
+   - Verify your Gemini API key is loaded from environment variables
    - Choose your preferred theme and default settings

 2. **Analyze News**